Skip to main content

 Octopus View of Greener Nights

 From September 2025, Octopus added Octopoints rewards to the Greener Nights scheme.
-To take part, you’ll need to be on the Intelligent Octopus tariff (with a connected smart meter) and sign up through your Octopus account.
+To be eligible, you’ll need to be on Intelligent Octopus Go, have a connected smart meter (half-hourly readings), and not be part of PowerUps, then sign up through your Octopus account.

 If you qualify, you’ll be rewarded for doing most of your charging when the forecast shows greener nights.